equodev/chromium-samples/README.md

 - *SWT* (Standart Widget Toolkit)
 - *Standalone* (plain Java application as Standalone browser wihout UI depdencies)
 - *Windowless* (without GUI window)
+- *Swing* (Swing Toolkit)
 - *RCP* (Eclipse RCP application)

+> **Swing based apps** require **Java 11** or later versions in order to run.

 > Our **Chromium RCP application** requires **Java 17** and **Maven 3.9** or later versions in order to run.

+## JxBrowser replacement

+You can run SWT and Swing examples with JxBrowser code using **Equo Chromium JX** provided inside the ***jx*** folder.
+Read more about it in [Equo documentation](https://docs.equo.dev/chromium/106.x/getting-started/migrating-from-jxbrowser.html) where you will find everything you need to migrate from JxBrowser quickly.

 ## Run Equo Chromium samples

 ### Maven applications

-To run a *Maven* application(maven-samples folder), you need to go into the project folder(swt or standalone) and run the command:
+To run a *Maven* application(maven-samples folder), you need to go into the project folder(swt, standalone, swing, jx/swt or jx/swing) and run the command:

 ```
 mvn verify